CleverRaven/Cataclysm-DDA/doc/BASECAMP.md

 Bascamp upgrade paths are defined by several related files:
 * The recipe JSONs that define what the material, tool, and skill requirements to perform an upgrade mission and the blueprint mapgen, blueprint requirements, blueprint provides, and blueprint resources associated with each upgrade mission.
 * The mapgen_update JSONs that define how the map will change when the upgrade mission is complete.
 These may include shared instances of nested mapgen, such a standard room or tent.
-* The recipe_group JSONs that define what recipes can be crafted after completing the upgrade mission.
+* The recipe_group JSONs that define what recipes can be crafted after completing the upgrade mission and what camps and expansions are avialable.

 ## recipe JSONs
 The recipe JSONs are standard recipe JSONs, with the addition of a few fields.